inmanta/inmanta-core/docs/model_developers/handlers.rst

 The context (See :class:`~inmanta.agent.handler.HandlerContext`) passed to most methods is used to report results, changes and logs to the handler and the server.

+The :meth:`~inmanta.agent.handler.HandlerContext.set_fact method reports facts to the server.
+By default, facts are considered stale after not being refreshed or updated for a certain time.
+This time span is controlled by the :inmanta.config:option:`server.fact-expire` config option and querying for a stale fact will force the agent to refresh it first.

+All stale facts are also periodically refreshed.
+This time interval is controlled by the :inmanta.config:option:`server.fact-renew` config option.

+When reporting a fact, setting the `expires` parameter to False will ensure that this fact never goes stale.
+This is useful to take some load off the agent when working with models that have many facts that don't get updated often.

 Built-in Handler utilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^